food & drink · arts & culture · music & nightlife · attractions & tours · outdoor activities ·

 Stroll Through Central Park During Foliage Season

 (Not so) bold take: Fall is Central Park’s most beautiful season.
 You’ll need frequent walks to see all the majesty: from the photo-favorite Gapstow Bridge to the enchanted-forest-esque Ramble and North Woods areas, there’s an entire world of golds, browns, and reds to see.
 Track it all via the Central Park Fall Foliage Map.
-Can't get enough?
-We rounded up 15 places to see fall colors in New York.
+You can also check out our guide for 15 places to see fall colors in New York.

 Where: Central Park, NY